dataPuzzler/multilevel_py/README.rst

 Visualisation
 -------------
-Using the viz module (requires installation of `pygraphviz`_) the following graph can be rendered for the previous
+Using the viz module, the following graph can be rendered for the previous
 example:

 .. image:: https://github.com/dataPuzzler/multilevel_py/blob/master/docs/images/collie_chain_initial_example.png